 Ever wondered what your salary and shopping habits are like in comparison to your peers?
 Money Talks is a new column by CLEO that takes an honest look at how young Millennial and Gen Z women spend their money.
 If you would like to submit a money diary anonymously, click here.

-In today’s column, we speak to a 27-year-old researcher who spends no more than $200 on shopping a month.
+In today’s column, Claire Soong speaks to a 27-year-old researcher who spends no more than $200 on shopping a month.

 Education level: Post-graduate degree

 Salary: Around $4,000 – $4,500

 Savings: $500 – $700